jackm245/aminaseninja.github.io/_posts/2017-06-28-Codecademy-Lesson-6.md

 </td>
   </tr>
   <tr>
-    <td>What limited my learning?
-Which habits do I need to work on? </td>
+    <th class="red">What limited my learning?
+Which habits do I need to work on? </th>
   </tr>
   <tr>
     <td>This lesson my learning on codecademy was only stopped by the learning about the </td>
   </tr>
   <tr>
-    <td>What will I change for next time?
-How will I improve my learning?</td>
+    <th class="red">What will I change for next time?
+How will I improve my learning?</th>
   </tr>
   <tr>
     <td>Next lesson I will try to be more efficient and prepared for the possibility for the bulk of the learning to be stopped and the blog’s to be assessed by sir.
 This will be achieved by me just having a higher level of concentration and dedication.</td>